Tim Grgurich: Coaching career

 After Ridl retired several seasons later, Grgurich was named head coach at Pitt for the 1975–1976 season.
 After two rebuilding seasons he coached Pitt to 3 consecutive winning seasons in his 5 total seasons there, and a post season bid in 1980.
 Grgurich finished with a record of 69–70, as his mostly undermanned teams were noted for playing with high energy, enthusiasm, and interesting defensive schemes.
 Grgurich continued those defensive stratagems while serving as the top assistant coach at UNLV, culminating with winning the NCAA championship in 1990 over top-ranked Duke.
 UNLV was also ranked #1 for all of 1991 and reached the Final Four again that year.

 Grgurich has served as an assistant coach for several NBA teams including extended stays with the Seattle SuperSonics under fellow Pittsburgher George Karl.
 During his time in Seattle, the Sonics reached the NBA finals in 1996.
 Seattle's teams were noted for their defensive prowess implemented by Grgurich.
 Grgurich also was an assistant with the Portland Trail Blazers and the Denver Nuggets, again under George Karl.
 Grgurich has been sought after for his trusted knowledge of the game and his vast defensive coaching abilities and the enthusiasm he brings to the game.
 For the 2010–11 season he was hired as an assistant coach/consultant by fellow Pittsburgher and owner of the Dallas Mavericks, Mark Cuban.
 Since then, Grgurich has had similar consulting roles with the Denver Nuggets, Cleveland Cavaliers, and Milwaukee Bucks.

 Head coaching record

+Honours and awards

+In 2024, he will be included in Croatian American Sports Hall of Fame.